Gelasa Strait: Wreck discovery

-In 1998, fishermen discovered a block of coral encrusted with pieces of ceramic, at the depth of about 16 meters.
+In 1998, fishermen discovered a block of coral encrusted with pieces of ceramic, at the depth of about 16 metres.

 From a large jar they removed several bowls intact.
 These divers by chance had just made the greatest underwater archeological discovery ever made in Southeast Asia: a 9th-century Arab dhow, loaded with over 60,000 gold and silver objects, and manufactured ceramics under the Tang dynasty.
 The boat and its cargo, dubbed Belitung shipwreck, testified that Tang China was producing mass-produced commercial items that it exported by sea.
-Arab sailors were clearly traveling along the maritime silk route, trading at a great scale and over long distances.
+Arab sailors were clearly travelling along the maritime silk route, trading at a great scale and over long distances.

 The port of departure and the destination of the dhow are unknown.
 Most scholars believe dhow was heading to the Middle East, probably from Guangzhou (Canton), the largest port on the Silk Road.
 Many Arabs and Persians lived in Guangzhou in the 9th century.
 Among the tens of thousands of bowls found in the wreck, one bore this inscription: The sixteenth day of the seventh month of the second year of the reign of Baoli, or 826 apr.
 The mass-produced nature of the cargo and the geographical diversity of its production suggest that it was an export item made to order.